lisovin/scalejs/scalejs-docs/src/documents/install.html.md

 3. node.js (http://nodejs.org/)
 4. requirejs optimizer (once node.js is installed run in console: npm install -g requirejs)
 5. PowerShell 3.0 (http://www.microsoft.com/en-us/download/details.aspx?id=34595)
+6. If using the LESS template, run in console: npm install -g less

 ## Install
 In Visual Studio go to TOOLS -> Extensions and Updates... -> Visual Studio Gallery and type `Scalejs` in the search box.
 It will filter the list of extensions to have just `Scalejs`.
 Click `Download` button - this will install the extension.